Yves-eire/logAssess/README.md

  - The application should a new table if necessary and enter the following values: Event id, Event duration, Type and Host if applicable
 "alert" true is applicable:

-The table doesn't contains any primary key and defined as Id,State,Type,Host, TimeStamp, Alert
+No primary key set in the table ENTRIES that defined as Id,State,Type,Host, TimeStamp, Alert

 # Additional points will be granted for:
  - Proper use of info and debug logging: